cyrilondon/rover-project/README.md

  In our case the [GameServiceImpl](src/main/java/com/game/domain/application/GameServiceImpl.java) represents our single `Application Service` and represents the bridge between the File Adapter and the domain.

-Let us consider below an extract of the GameServiceImpl's method to initialize a rover:
+Let us consider below an extract of the GameServiceImpl's method to move a rover:

- - it takes a [InitializeRoverCommand](src/main/java/com/game/domain/application/command/InitializeRoverCommand.java) and will map this command object to meaningful services arguments, like the rover identifier and the number of moves.
+ - it takes a [RoverMoveCommand](src/main/java/com/game/domain/application/command/RoverMoveCommand.java) and will map this command object to meaningful services arguments, like the rover identifier and the number of moves.

  - it registers an `Event Subscriber` to handle a [Domain Event](src/main/java/com/game/domain/model/event/DomainEvent.java) of type [RoverMovedEvent](src/main/java/com/game/domain/model/event/RoverMovedEvent.java)